AI in Marketing: Tools, Strategies & Best Practices 2026

 Our tool recommendation at GoldenWing

-- ChatGPT Plus— for quick texts, brainstorming and DALL-E images
+- ChatGPT Plus – for fast texts, brainstorming and DALL-E images

-- Canva Pro— for rapid design adaptations within the team
+- Canva Pro – for fast design adaptations in the team

-Total costs: ~$150–200/month — an investment that pays for itself after the first optimized blog post.
+Total cost: ~$150–200/month – an investment that pays off after the first optimized blog article.

 The 5-step content workflow